Franz Bardon—true guide or deceiver?

 Later on Bardon tells us that "Only he who knows and masters the absolute laws of the microcosm and the macrocosm is entitled to speak of an absolute truth."
 This sounds well does it not?
 This is another half-truth which encourages the dangerous notion that man can apprehend absolute truth.
 Absolute Truth by its very nature must be God, as there can be no higher truth than the Source from which all that exists has arisen, however we may regard that Divine Principle.
 This is self-evident.
 And he who presumes to know the mind of God is either a fool or a charlatan.
 We leave you to decide which, or both, apply to the author of this priceless piece of nonsense.
 The problem, dear reader, is that statements like this sound so very reasonable until we begin to dissect them.
 For all these reasons Initiation into Hermetics is not a book we would recommend to anyone who seriously wishes to learn the practical occult sciences.
 If you wish to read it in a general way, to enlarge your knowledge of magic, that is a different matter and we have no quarrel with those who do.
 Unfortunately, the same cannot be said of Bardon's second book—The Practice of Magical Evocation.

 The Practice of Magical Evocation

 As the title suggests, this book is concerned with the evocation of spirits of all kinds and grades.
 Like Bardon's first book, it is also divided into two parts, the first entitled 'Magic' and the second 'Hierarchy', which gives the names, symbols and descriptions of more than 500 'spirits'.

 Why stop at 500?
 Why not 5,000, or 5,000,000?
 The author does not tell us!
 The author has chosen another tarot card upon which to hang the teachings in this book, that of the High Priestess.
-The Rider-Waite card is shown below, Bardon's version further down the page, so that we may compare the two and see what the differences are between them.
+The Rider-Waite card is shown below, Bardon's version is beneath it, so that we may compare the two and see what the differences are between them.